Alejandro-Fuste/Password-Generator/README.md

 ## Description

 This application generates a random password based on user-selected criteria.
 The app will run in the browser and feature dynamically updated <strong>HTML</strong> and <strong>CSS</strong> powered by <strong>Javascript</strong>.
 It also features a clean and polished user responsive interface.
+Click on this [link](https://alejandro-fuste.github.io/Password-Generator/) to view the deployed site.

 ## User Story